OptimalBits/bull/README.md

                           // already exists, it will not be added.

   removeOnComplete: boolean; // If true, removes the job when it successfully
                             // completes.
-Default behavior is to keep the job in the completed queue.
+Default behavior is to keep the job in the completed set.

+  removeOnFail: boolean; // If true, removes the job when it fails after all attempts.
+                         // Default behavior is to keep the job in the failed set.
 }
 ```